For The World's Greatest Teas

 Silver teaware: the ultimate luxury from which to serve good tea.
 From its earliest days when tea was introduced to Britain (in 1644) and Europe when tea was a hugely expensive luxury, locked away in tea chests, the beverage has been served in silver teaware appropriate for the expense of the tea and the wealth […]

-Significant historic tea locations in London
+Historic tea locations in London

 Tea locations in London

 Below we list a number of tea locations scattered around the City of London, some dating back centuries.
 They are significant in terms or tea sourcing, trading and consumption as well as the expansion of tea growing nations in colonial times.
-The George Inn, 57 Borough High Street, a traditional galleried coachong inn dating back […]
+The George Inn, 57 Borough High Street, a traditional galleried coaching inn dating back […]

 Tea Chests